 Electronic mouse traps can be a highly effective method of removing rodents from your home.
 These enclosed devices work by delivering a powerful electric shock to any mouse that wanders inside, quickly and humanely killing the critter.

 The shock is quick and strong enough to instantly end the mouse, ensuring no escapes and a 100% kill rate.
 Many models are also equipped with LED lights, which blink to indicate a capture.
-Mouse zappers are very easy to set up and maintain, with a mess-free clean up that doesn’t require you to touch the dead mouse at all!

 This method of pest control removes any need for poison or mechanical traps, which are less humane and can be potentially hazardous to kids and pets.
 Electronic mouse traps are, nevertheless, a highly effective way of clearing infestations from your home, and can eradicate mice in a matter of days!